 While there was no new content reflected on the OA exam outline (that is, the job analysis survey validated that the current content of the exam remains current in practice today), the exam outline does look different because of the reorganization of content.
 The OA exam outline, which was effective with exams administered beginning Jan.
-1, 2017, can be found at www.danb.org or by contacting us at danbmail@danb.org or 1-800-367-3262.
+1, 2017, can be found at www.danb.org/

-The most recent RHS exam CVS was completed in 2014.
-The RHS exam is one component of the CDA and NELDA certification programs.
+The most recent Radiation Health and Safety (RHS® exam Content Validation Study (CVS) was completed in 2019-2020.
+The RHS exam is one component of the Certified Dental AssistantTM (CDA®) and National Entry Level Dental Assistant (NELDA®) certification programs.

-Earning the RHS certificate of knowledge-based competence demonstrates that the individual meets at least the minimum national standard for knowledge in radiation health and safety believed to be a prerequisite to competence.
+Earning the RHS certificate demonstrates that the individual meets at least the minimum national standard for knowledge in dental radiation health and safety believed to be a prerequisite to competence.